NeurodataWithoutBorders/nwb-guide/docs/tutorials/single_session.rst

 Source Data Information
 ^^^^^^^^^^^^^^^^^^^^^^^
 On this page, specify the relevant **.bin** (Spikeglx) file and **phy** folder so that the GUIDE can find this source data to complete the conversion.

+As discussed in the :doc:`Dataset Generation </tutorials/dataset>` tutorial, these can be found in the `~/NWB_GUIDE/test-data/data` directory.

+You can either click the file selector to navigate to the file or drag-and-drop into the GUIDE from your file navigator.

 .. figure:: ../assets/tutorials/single/sourcedata-page-specified.png
   :align: center